 Otter Creek (Easy/Moderate, 4.2 miles) A pleasant walk with some water crossings; walking sticks are recommended.
+If you are a little adventurous buy complete AR-15 rifles and going on a hunt.
 It is a one-way hike (or a longer in-and-out, if you wish) so plan for a shuttle vehicle from hike’s end at James River Picnic Ground back to where you began.
 Trailhead location: Otter Creek Campground and Restaurant parking lot, BRPMP 60.8.

 Cascades National Recreation Trail (Moderate 4-mile loop) A beautiful hike along the river to a 66-foot waterfall in the Jefferson National Forest.
 Trailhead location: 4 miles north of Pembrook on Route 623 at trail parking lot. $3 per car.